-Regardless of how you prepare your bed, use this opportunity to mix in organic matter (such as compost, peat moss, or rotted manure) and loosen the soil at least 6 inches deep.
+Use this opportunity to mix in organic matter (such as compost, peat moss, or rotted manure).
 Don't mix in fertilizer unless your soil test shows a need; in general, excessive amounts of fertilizer will do more harm than good.

 After your bed is prepared, water it thoroughly and wait a week.
 This will allow weed seeds to germinate.
 Pull these seedlings or dig them back into the soil.
-Or spray them with an herbicide.
-Follow the instructions on the packaging, including the time to wait after application before planting.
+If you spray them with an herbicide, follow the instructions on the packaging, including the time to wait after application before planting.